 The Research Performance Progress Reports (RPPR) is a federal-wide uniform progress report format for submission of required annual or other interim performance reporting on research grant and cooperative agreement awards.
 It is used by all federal agencies that provide sponsored funding as mandated by the Office of Management and Budget (OMB) and Office of Science and Technology Policy policy memorandum.

 Each agency has been given the flexibility to develop their own tools and templates for submission of the RPPR.
 Check with your agency for specific guidance.

 The RPPR structure and components are:

-- ACCOMPLISHMENTS from past activity period and goals for the upcoming activity period
+- Accomplishment from past activity period and goals for the upcoming activity period

-- SPECIAL REPORTING REQUIRMENTS that are specific to the agency or the contract
+- Special reporting requirements that are specific to the agency or the contract

 Not all agencies will require all components.
 Only the Cover Page and the Accomplishments components are mandatory for all agencies.
 Each agency has the flexibility to choose what other components are relevant to their research; for each component, they may also select what information is required.
 Please contact your agency official if you are not sure which components you will be required to submit.

 If you submit a progress report in RPPR format using electronic tools provided by the agency, most information will pre-populate in subsequent reports along with information and edits previously submitted to the agency through other sources (Grants.gov, MyNCBI, iEdison, etc.).